fluencelabs/nox/sdk/rust/README.md

 ## Fluence SDK

-Fluence SDK is a library for easier use of the Fluence network with Rust applications.
+Fluence SDK is the library for easier use Rust applications with the Fluence network.
 It contains frequently used functions for integrating Rust code with a VM.